Notice of Privacy Practices

 You may ask to review or get copies of your health information.
-There are very few limited situations in which we may refuse your access to your health information.
-For the most part we are happy to provide you with the opportunity to either review or obtain a copy of your medical information.
-All requests for review or copy of medical information must be made in writing to the Privacy Officer named at the beginning of this Notice.
-While we usually respond to these requests in just a day or so, by law we have fifteen (15) days to respond to your request.
-We may request an additional thirty (30) day extension in certain situations.
+For the most part we are happy to provide you with the opportunity to either review or obtain a copy of your medical information, but rare situations may restrict release of the information.
+In such cases we will provide you such denial in writing.
+Another licensed health care practitioner chosen by Eyes By Design may review your request and our denial.
+In such cases we will abide by the outcome of that review.
+We ask that requests for review or copy of medical information be made in writing to the Privacy Officer named at the beginning of this Notice, but this is not a requirement.
+While we usually respond to these requests in just a day or so, by law we have a short period of time specified by State or Federal law to respond to your request.
+We may request an additional extension of time in certain situations.

 Health care information your request copies of may be delivered to you in electronic format.
 The e-formats Eyes By Design has approved as secure and protects the integrity of your health care information include secure email, an authorized Electronic Health Information system and media supplied by Eyes By Design.

 You may ask us to amend or change your health care information if you think it is incorrect or incomplete.
 If we agree, we will make the amendment to your medical record within thirty (30) days of your written request for change sent to the Privacy Officer named at the beginning of this Notice.
 We will then send the corrected information to you or any other individual you feel needs a copy of the corrected information.
 If we do not agree, you will be notified in writing of our decision.
 You may then write a statement of your position and we will include it in your medical record along with any rebuttal statement we may wish to include.